|Languages||尼蒙 | நிபொங்|

 |A||Yes||Punggol Way (Northbound)||Sumang Link, Sumang Walk, Punggol Cove Primary School, HDB Punggol Vue, HDB Punggol Bayview|

 |B||Yes||Punggol Way (Southbound)||Sumang Link, My Waterway @ Punggol, HDB Punggol Parcvista, HDB Waterway Terrances II|

 - Emergency Train Stop buttons at station platforms, when activated, will prevent approaching trains from entering the station, and any train already stopped at the platform will be prevented from moving off.

 - Emergency telephones at station platforms and the intercom system inside the lifts enable communication with PGLRT Operations Control Centre

 - Fire Extinguishers in various locations

-Nibong station connects to two bus stops in the vicinity.
+Nibong station connects to four bus stops in the vicinity.
 Bus stops near LRT stations are not numbered.

 |Bus stop||Exit||Bus Routes|

 |65619 – Punggol Way (Nibong Stn Exit A)||A||84|